Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Penn State's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- Penn State is 3-2 against the spread and 4-1 overall in games when it records more than 18.6 points.
+- When Penn State records more than 18.6 points, it is 3-2 against the spread and 4-1 overall.

-- Penn State is 3-1 against the spread and 4-0 overall when the team churns out more than 350.4 yards.
+- When Penn State picks up over 350.4 yards, the team is 3-1 against the spread and 4-0 overall.

-- This season the Nittany Lions have seven turnovers, four fewer than the Buckeyes have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.